Espresso, Ristretto, or Doppio – What's the actual difference?

 The right cup makes all the difference

 Especially with espresso specialties, the cup plays a bigger role than many think.
-Shape, material, and wall thickness influence:
+Shape, material, and wall thickness influence temperature, aroma, mouthfeel, and the entire coffee ritual.

 Minimalist espresso cups with a natural feel create a particularly calm and conscious atmosphere.
-Warm earth tones, handcrafted surfaces, and organic shapes underscore the decelerated character of modern coffee rituals.
+Warm earthy tones, handcrafted surfaces, and organic shapes emphasize the decelerated character of modern coffee rituals.

 Coffee as a ritual instead of a habit